Well Cottage in Salthouse

 • Household items such as cleaning materials, toilet rolls, dishwasher tabs

-• Complementary toiletries and welcome bottle of Prosecco
+• Complementary bottle of Prosecco

 • Travel cot and high chair on request (Please bring your own cot bedding)